Charlie Low

 About Charlie

-Charlie Low represents companies and individuals in complex civil and commercial disputes and governmental investigations.
-Charlie helps his clients navigate their toughest and most important problems across a variety of industries, including finance, tech, life sciences and pharmaceuticals.
-He has experience in all aspects of commercial litigation, from pre-litigation disputes, to discovery, trials, and appeals in federal, state and bankruptcy courts.
-Charlie has advised companies on internal investigations and defended individuals in investigations by government agencies like the Securities and Exchange Commission (SEC).
-Charlie also maintains an active pro bono practice.
+Charlie represents companies and individuals in complex civil and commercial disputes and governmental investigations.
+Charlie helps his clients navigate their toughest and most important problems across a variety of industries – including finance, tech, life sciences and pharmaceuticals.
+He has experience in all aspects of commercial litigation, from pre-litigation disputes to discovery, trials and appeals in federal, state and bankruptcy courts.
+Charlie has advised companies on internal investigations and defended individuals in investigations by government agencies.
+He also maintains an active pro bono practice.

-• Representation of creditors’ committee in bankruptcy of large pharmaceutical company in connection with contested plan of reorganization
+• A creditors’ committee in the bankruptcy of a large pharmaceutical company in connection with a contested plan of reorganization

-• Representation of leading diet and weight-loss startup in nationwide consumer class action
+• A leading diet and weight-loss startup in a nationwide consumer class action

-• Representation of major public technology company in defense of the company’s house mark in a case alleging breach of a trademark coexistence agreement
+• A major public technology company in defense of the company’s house mark in a case alleging breach of a trademark coexistence agreement

-Prior to joining Cooley, Charlie clerked for the Honorable Jose L. Linares on the United States District Court for the District of New Jersey.
+Before joining Cooley, Charlie clerked for Judge Jose L. Linares of the US District Court for the District of New Jersey.

 Education